 Larvae are gregarious feeders and attack the shoots as well as mine the needles from the side.
 Larvae may also eat the bark of the shoots and may sometimes consume the shoots completely.
+Larvae feeding on pine needles have been reported to completely defoliate and cause extensive damage to P. sylvestris in central and northern Europe (Perot et al., 2013).
 Older larvae are less gregarious (Novak, 1976).
 As the growing season continues, larvae will begin to consume needles of all age classes, not just older foliage (Långström et al., 2001).
 Larvae take at least 4 to 5 days to develop (Novak, 1976).
-Craig and Mopper (1993) state that males have 5 instars while females have 6 instars.
+Craig and Mopper (1993) state that males have 5 instars, while females have 6 instars.